AubynKen/ArchiApp/server/report.md

 ```

-## Below are tests for the backend used for the final application
+## Below are some of the tests for the backend used for the final application
 router
 .get("/:boardName", handleGetAllNotes)
 .get("/:boardName/count", handleGetNoteCount)